jpmens/revgeod/README.md

 if this variable is set when *revgeoc* starts, the program displays received HTTP headers

 `OPENCAGE_APIKEY`
+this optional variable must be set in *revgeod*'s environment for it to do reverse geo lookups via OpenCage.

+`LOCATIONIQ_APIKEY`
-this mandatory variable must be set in *revgeod*'s environment for it to do reverse geo lookups.
+this optional variable must be set in *revgeod*'s environment for it to do reverse geo lookups via [LocationIQ](https://locationiq.com/demo#reverse).

 `REVGEO_IP`
 optionally sets the listen address for *revgeod*; defaults to `127.0.0.1` and we strongly recommend this is not changed to anything other than a loopback address.